manticoresoftware/manticoresearch/manual/Creating_an_index/Data_types.md

 It is often desired to process full-text search results based not only on matching document ID and its rank, but on a number of other per-document values as well.
 For instance, one might need to sort news search results by date and then relevance, or search through products within specified price range, or limit blog search to posts made by selected users, or group results by month.
 To do that efficiently, Manticore enables not only full-text fields, but additional attributes to each document.
 It's then possible to use them to filter, sort, or group full-text matches or search only by attributes.

 The attributes, unlike full-text fields, are not full-text indexed.
-They are stored in the index, but it is not possible to search them as full-text.
+They are stored in the table, but it is not possible to search them as full-text.

 <!-- example attributes or fields -->

-A good example for attributes would be a forum posts index.
+A good example for attributes would be a forum posts table.
 Assume that only title and content fields need to be full-text searchable - but that sometimes it is also required to limit search to a certain author or a sub-forum (ie. search only those rows that have some specific values of author_id or forum_id); or to sort matches by post_date column; or to group matching posts by month of the post_date and calculate per-group match counts.

 <!-- intro -->
 ##### SQL: